-Don’t go too crazy with the over the counter medications.
+Don’t go too crazy with the over-the counter-medications.
 It might look suspicious.

 I also stocked up on contacts, about a two-year supply.
 I pack those in my suitcase though.
 No real rhyme or reason behind why I did that.

 There is no limit for the amount of cash you can bring on your person into Australia.
-However, you do need to declare sums over $10,000AUD.
+However, you do need to declare sums over a value of $10,000 AUD.

 What Are You Taking to Sydney When You Move?
 Do You Know Yet?

 The truth is you don’t need to know right now, for sure, what’s going with you.